WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

     ![](Diagrams/Ansible_playbook_pentest_yml.PNG)

 You can run ansible all -m ping and all of the connected Web Machines should have success.
+At this point all configurations with the Azure system is complete along with working Web machines.
+Next we will configure the ELK stack to be able to monitor the Web machines.